-Significant wildlife habitat will be identified on Schedules A-1 and B-1 as identified through studies such as an Environmental Impact Assessment.
+Significant wildlife habitat will be identified on Schedules A-1 and B-1 as identified through studies such as an Environmental Impact Assessment Environmental Impact Study.
 Significant habitat of endangered and threatened species is not specifically identified on the schedules to this Plan, but may be included in other areas.

-Where development is permitted within or adjacent to significant-habitat of endangered species or threatened species or significant wildlife habitat, it shall be designed so as to:
+Where development is permitted within or adjacent to significant habitat of endangered species or threatened species or significant wildlife habitat, it shall be designed so as to:

-- a) ensure that there will be no negative impacts on the natural features or their ecological functions; - b) maintain wildlife corridors and linkages with adjacent lands; and - c) enhance wildlife habitat wherever possible.

-6.2.1.8.1 Significant Habitat of Endangered Species and Threatened Species

-Development and site alteration will shall not be permitted in significant-habitat of endangered species and threatened species except in accordance with provincial and federal requirements.
-An Environmental Impact Assessment will be required where development or site alteration is proposed adjacent to within 120 metres of significant-habitat of endangered species and threatened species.
-Adjacent lands to habitat of endangered and threatened species is determined in Ontario Regulation 832/21 of the Endangered Species Act, as amended.
+- ensure that there will be no negative impacts on the natural features or their ecological functions; - b) maintain wildlife corridors and linkages with adjacent lands; and - c) enhance wildlife habitat wherever possible. - 5.2.1.8.1 Significant-Development and site alteration will shall not be permitted in significant habitat of endangered species and threatened species except in accordance with provincial and federal requirements.
+An Environmental Impact Assessment Environmental Impact Study will be required where development or site alteration is proposed adjacent to within 120 metres of significant-habitat of endangered species and threatened species.
+Adjacent lands to habitat of endangered and threatened species is determined in Ontario Regulation 832/21 of the Endangered Species Act, as amended. - 5.2.1.8.2 Development and/or site alteration will not be permitted in or adjacent to significant wildlife habitat unless it has been demonstrated through an Environmental Impact Assessment Environmental Impact Study that there will be no negative impacts on the feature or its ecological function.

-6.2.1.8.2 Significant Wildlife Habitat

-Development and/or site alteration will not be permitted in or adjacent to significant wildlife habitat unless it has been demonstrated through an Environmental Impact Assessment that there will be no negative impacts on the feature or its ecological function.